 - Arm yourself with a tech stack that will allow you to capitalize on the increased traffic these tactics will bring to your site.

 There are several tools out there for free that can help you do specific pieces of your competitor benchmarking.

 You’ll either want to invest in premium tools or partnering with an agency or consultant who has experience analyzing how businesses like yours stack up.

-If you’re interested in learning how you can drive better results with search engine marketing, schedule a free digital marketing consultation to see how you stack up against your competition.
+If you’re interested in learning how you can drive better results with search engine marketing, schedule a digital marketing consultation to see how you stack up against your competition.